 You can opt for a summary divorce whether your spouse and you have children together or not.
 In case you have children, you must provide additional papers to support your agreement such as a child support worksheet.

 There is no court rule in Nevada that requires you to hire a divorce lawyer to represent you in a divorce action.
 If you are representing yourself in court, then you will be known as a “proper person litigant” and will be held in the same standard as a lawyer and you will be expected to know the laws and rules applicable to your case.
 It is, however, recommended that you hire a lawyer to represent you so that you do not make any mistake or flout any rule that can damage your case severely.

 Online Divorce Services

-If you require help with preparing the documents for filing a divorce in Nevada, you can file for a divorce without incurring expensive lawyer’s fees by making use of an online divorce service.
+If you require help with preparing the documents for filing a divorce in Nevada, you can file for a divorce without incurring expensive lawyer’s fees by making use of an online divorce service (Recommended provider).
 They give you step-by-step instructions on how to fill the forms and help you complete the divorce documentation online.

 Some online services even fill in the documents for you after you give them the necessary information.
 Once the divorce documents are prepared, they give you complete instructions of the specific court where you need to file the papers.
 Using an online service is quicker, easier and cheaper too.

 Being a community property state, Nevada considers all the property that your spouse and you acquire during your marriage such as your home, personal property and income as community property and this is divided between your spouse and you equally.
 Any debts that are acquired during the marriage are also divided equally.

 However, if your spouse and you have an agreement on how the property will be divided, then you can give your proposal to the court and if you believe it to be fair, then you need not divide the property exactly equally.
 Any property will remain as the separate property of the party who has acquired it if the property was got before marriage, after the separation date or was inherited or received by bequest during the marriage.